Low sex drive in women

 - History of physical or sexual abuse

 For many women, emotional closeness is an essential prelude to sexual intimacy.
 So problems in your relationship can be a major factor in low sex drive.
 Decreased interest in sex is often a result of ongoing issues, such as:

 - Poor communication of sexual needs and preferences

-By definition, you may be diagnosed with hypoactive sexual desire disorder — also called female sexual interest/arousal disorder — if you frequently lack sexual thoughts or desire, and the absence of these feelings causes you personal distress.
-Whether you fit this medical diagnosis or not, your doctor can look for reasons that your sexual desire isn't as high as you'd like and find ways to help.
+By definition, you may be diagnosed with hypoactive sexual desire disorder if you frequently lack sexual thoughts or desire, and the absence of these feelings causes personal distress.
+Whether you fit this medical diagnosis or not, your doctor can look for reasons that your sex drive isn't as high as you'd like and find ways to help.

 - Perform a pelvic exam.
 During a pelvic exam, your doctor can check for signs of physical changes contributing to low sexual desire, such as thinning of your genital tissues, vaginal dryness or pain-triggering spots.

 - Recommend testing.
-Your doctor may order blood tests to check hormone levels and look for evidence of thyroid problems, diabetes, high cholesterol and liver disorders.
+Your doctor may order blood tests to check hormone levels and check for thyroid problems, diabetes, high cholesterol and liver disorders.

 Lifestyle and home remedies